Skip to main content

 When you can’t get in with primary care, but it isn’t an emergency

-Extended hours, walk-in availability, often lengthy in-office wait to be seen
+Extended hours, walk-in availability, often lengthy in-office wait to see a provider

 Often more expensive than primary care